 Sounds easy enough but believe me the math is pretty impressive, yet their logic is sound.

-Turns out if you lower the pressure to 6 bars instead of 9, use 7-15gr of dry coffee, ground more coarse then tradition tells you to and aim for an extraction of 8-15 seconds, you will get a beautiful espresso that is much easier to reproduce!
+Turns out if you lower the pressure to 6 bars instead of 9, use 7-15gr of dry coffee, ground coarser than tradition tells you to and aim for an extraction of 8-15 seconds, you will get a beautiful espresso that is much easier to reproduce!

 So I decided that this valuable guide to the best coffee beans in the Netherlands needed to be updated!